INFPs are a personality type with high ideals and a pure heart.

 (In the MBTI, only the interpretation of introversion follows this rule.)

-However, the MBTI interprets it differently from the above Jungian theory, which is shown in the table below.
+However, the MBTI interprets it differently from the above Jungian theory, shown in the table below.

 |INFP in MBTI|